 Chapter 1, made available online on 19 May 2004 to celebrate the tenth publication anniversary; discusses how even mild "public school" reforms are treated as "deadly threats", why a new vision is needed and the role of the family in educating children

 Is anyone happy with the public schools? ...
-Whichever way they lean, people generally believe that the schools are not doing what they are supposed to be doing ...
+Whichever way they lean, people generally believe that the schools are not doing what they are supposed to ...
 [D]espite their widely recognized problems, [they] have a mystique that prevents people from imagining life without them ...
 People get nervous hearing any criticism of the schools that sounds fundamental.
 You may find fault with the schools ... and you may propose to tinker with them.
 But if you even imply that the schools ... should be changed in some really drastic way, you will stimulate a reflex response and vicious counterattack.

 Why Not a Free Market in Education?, by Jacob G. Hornberger, 25 Mar 2005